NK Brinje Grosuplje

 Nogometni klub Brinje Grosuplje (Brinje Grosuplje Football Club), commonly referred to as Brinje Grosuplje, is a Slovenian football club which plays in the town of Grosuplje.

-History

 NK Brinje Grosuplje was founded in 2003.
 The club is legally not considered to be the successor of NK Grosuplje and the statistics and honours of the two clubs are kept separate by the Football Association of Slovenia.